MOVEMENT MATTERS

 The project will result in a report that will provide a power analysis of selected officials, with recommendations on how the data and findings can inform future campaigns.
 MM will also document the PAR process the group used to uncover information, and share it as a roadmap for future Participatory Action Research efforts by local organizations.
 Lastly, the project will also provide on the ground experience for community members and staff in conducting a local PAR process.

-For more information on our Participatory Action Research (PAR) projects,
+For more information on our Participatory Action Research (PAR) approach and projects

-visit our Research and Reports webpage or connect with us.
+visit our Action Research and Reports webpage or connect with us.

 Movement Matters is based in Washington, DC.